ryanmillergm/pantry_03/README.md

 Use TDD to build a `Recipe` class that responds to does the following:

 * The recipe should have a name and way to read that data.
 * The recipe should be able to add ingredients and quantity needed for the recipe.
+Use the method name `add_ingredient` and have it take 2 arguments.
 * The recipe should be able to list all of its ingredients.
 * The recipe should be able to check the quantity needed of a given ingredient to make that recipe.
 * The recipe should be able to find the total number of calories in that dish.